 We issue a newsletter to retired members called InTouch.
-The newsletter features updates from us, including articles from the Pensions Manager and member representatives on the Pensions Committee and Pensions Board.
+The newsletter features updates from us, including articles from the Pensions Administration Manager and member representatives on the Pensions Committee and Pensions Board.
 If you have something you want to include in the newsletter, let us know.

-Contact details
+Contact Details

-The Shropshire County Pension Fund is a data controller under data-protection law.
+Shropshire County Pension Fund is a Data Controller under the General Data Protection Regulations (GDPR).
 This means we store, hold and manage your personal information in line with statutory requirements to enable us to provide you with pension administration services.
 To enable us to carry out our statutory duty, we must share your information with certain bodies, but will only do so in limited circumstances.
-For more information about how we hold your information, who we share it with and what rights you have, you can ask for this information from the fund, please visit www.shropshirecountypensionfund.co.uk.
+For more information about how we hold your information, who we share it with and what rights you have to request this information from the fund, please visit www.shropshirecountypensionfund.co.uk.